Monday, January 4th, 2021 by Michael Fortenberry

 If you know anything about me, you know that I can’t stand “ninja’s.”
 You know, the guys that run their “company” out of the back of a pick-up truck.
-Now most of the time, they are pretty hard to spot.
-But when a storm hits, look out.
+Now, most of the time, they are pretty hard to spot.
+But when a storm hits, lookout.
 They’ll show up when you least expect them, you’ll never see them coming or going, and by the time they’re done, you’ll have been robbed blind.

 Everything from the pitch angle to the age of your roof will determine what you can and can’t do.
-Unfortunately, many “roofers” think that roofing is as easy as laying down the asphalt shingles and nailing them down all whilly nilly.
+Unfortunately, many “roofers” think that roofing is as easy as laying down the asphalt shingles and nailing them down all willy nilly.
 Nothing could be further from the truth.
 Roofing is an EXACT science.
-Shingles have to be spaced out correctly and at very specific intervals.
+Shingles have to be spaced out correctly and at precise intervals.
 The nails used have to be of an exact length and have to be spaced out correctly, and you have to use the right amount.

 But don’t just take my word for it.

 There was a report published by Clemson University, in association with the National Roofing Contractors Association, and in this report, there were some startling revelations.
 And I quote:

 Maintaining a watertight roofing system is critical to preventing damage in high wind and heavy rain events.
 The most common roofing material for houses in many areas of the country is the “three-tab” asphalt shingle.
 Even though winds were well below expected design speeds, shingle damage was widespread and frequently severe, resulting in interior water damage.